guoqiangqi/BIO-SIG-governance/GOVERNANCE en.md

 *If it's part of the project, it's in the repo.
 If it's in the repo, it's part of the project.*

 As a result, each decision can be expressed as a change to the repository.
-An implementation change is expressed as a change to the source code.
-An API change is a change to the API specification.
-A philosophy change is a change to the philosophy manifesto, and so on.

 All decisions affecting the BIO-SIG repository, both big and small, follow the same steps: